Wildlife photography weekend -Guest blog

 Further along the dunes was a huge intimidating bull seal close to the path.
 We photographed from a safe distance, keeping a wary eye on it in case it moved any closer.

-The early morning light was excellent, lighting the white fluffy seal pups beautifully and shining off the wet skin of the adult seals.
+The early morning light was perfect for wildlife photography, lighting the white fluffy seal pups beautifully and shining off the wet skin of the adult seals.
 There was much activity with females protecting their space and pup.
 Bull seals fought, hoping to mate with any females whose pups had been weaned.

 Starling murmuration at RSPB Strumpshaw Fen